 By Rick Steves

 So much to see, so little time.
 How to choose?
-To help you get started, I've listed my top picks for where to go in Austria (and a few great spots just over the border), my plan for your best two-week trip, and tips on when to go.
+To help you get started, I've listed my top picks for where to go in Austria (and a few great spots just over the border), and my plan for your best two-week trip.

 Depending on the length of your trip, and taking geographic proximity into account, these are following my recommended priorities: